elTorado/Blockchains-OverlayNetworks/README.md

-# Doodle Jump on the Blockchain
+# Doodle Jump on the Blockchain - Group 4 | Nike

 This project was created in the scope of the course "Blockchains and Overlay Networks" as a Challenge Task project at the University of Zurich in spring semester 2022.